How to Create a DIY Hat Wall at Home for Next to Nothing

-In today’s post, I’m kinda bringing both worlds together; showing you how easy it can be to make your fashion a design feature at home.
+In today’s post, I’m bringing my interior styling skills and my questionable fashion sense together; showing you how easy it can be to make your fashion a design feature at home.

 This is another instalment in my collaboration with budget style superstar Chelsea from I Heart Bargains and the team at Metricon.
 So I hope you enjoy watching on as we show you how to create a DIY hat wall on an almost zero-dollar budget.